KempnerInstitute/kempner-prometheus-slurm-exporter/README.md

 ## Dashboards

-Sample dashboards for the various collectors can be found in the `dashboards` directory.
+Sample dashboards for the various collectors can be found in the dash board server.